Meowinn/project-shopping_page/README.md

 This project was made to practice:

--React Functional Components
--Hooks
--React Router
+-React Functional Components, Hooks, React Router